-In terms of the Seoul vs Busan discussion, I feel the the merits of visiting Busan intensify as a result of Seoul’s strengths.
+Should you choose Busan or Seoul?
+Well, in terms of the Seoul vs Busan discussion, I feel the the merits of visiting Busan intensify as a result of Seoul’s strengths.
 Busan, while huge compared to many Western cities, as much more breathing room than Seoul, and also feels more detached from the wider world.
 Overall, it feels like a bridge between the capital and other destinations in the country, which is why it’s such an essential part of any Korea travel palette.

-Other FAQ About Seoul vs. Busan
+Other FAQ About Busan vs Seoul

 What is the most beautiful city in South Korea?